scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 Windows
 **********

-Windows has a generic built-in MIDI synthesizer - GS WaveTable Synth - also based on Roland's GS sounds.
+Windows has a generic built-in MIDI synthesizer—GS WaveTable Synth—also based on Roland's GS sounds.

 For an in-depth look at audio and MIDI device setup on a Windows computer, see this `very helpful article <http://donyaquick.com/midi-on-windows/>`_.